tunnckoCore/blankr/readme.md

   // this multiline
   // line comment
   var some = true;
-  //
+  //this
-  var fafa = true; //may be and this
+  var fafa = true; //and this
   // var also = 'that';
   var but = 'not'; //! that comment
 };